 This library provides some utility functions that are useful when dealing with UTF-8 data.

-The virtual interface that must be overridden by any application that needs to implement a custom data storage for chat messages.
+The interface that must be implemented by your application in order to use a custom data structure for chat messages.

 A reference implementation using Google's OAuth 2.0 APIs to authenticate users of your application.

-A reference implementation using Microsoft's Azure Active Directory v2.0 OpenID Connect APIs to authenticate user of your application against your application's Active Directory instance.
+A reference implementation using Microsoft's Azure Active Directory v2.0 OpenID Connect APIs to authenticate a user against your application's Active Directory instance.